danjperron/LedPost/README.md

   Base code modified to accept microchip PIC18F25(26)K80.

-  Canbus speed is set to 125KBS but could be modified using  ODD_CANbitRat  from CO_OD.h (need recompile).
+  Canbus speed is set to 125KBS but could be modified using  ODD_CANbitRate  from CO_OD.h (need recompile).

   Protocol is CanOpen and  it uses 4 RPDOs signal